 The work of Deprez radiates melancholy.
 Each time, the artist returns to that same "evanescent" reality, without emphasizing, without dramatizing.
 His paintings are never enclosed by their own emotions.
 The surface is dominated by coolness, an air of distance.
 The perspective of each work is consequently detached, as from a witness aside.

 But if Deprez' paintings register this detachment, they do so to counteract, as bright green tints and a fiery red are introduced into their surface.
 The flattened images are in that way systematically being revived as to brutalise the mechanized traffic of the modern person.
 The work of Olivier Deprez pits itself against the final alienation of human existence.
-From this point of view it is also significant that the artist ended up in figurative painting - better suited than digital media (photography and film) to record the facts as well as evoking human emotions.(Bjorn Scherlippens)
+From this point of view it is also significant that the artist ended up in figurative painting - better suited than digital media (photography and film) to record the facts as well as evoking human emotions.(text by Bjorn Scherlippens)